Rome is home to more obelisks than any other city, a grand total of eighteen, including the world's largest.

 The total breaks down into eight ancient Egyptian obelisks, five ancient Roman obelisks and five modern (19th & 20th century) obelisks.

 Villa Medici: 19th century copy of an obelisk dating back to the reign of Ramsses II (r.
 1279-1213 BCE), which now stands in the Boboli Garden, Florence.

 Foro Italico: Obelisk created from Cararra marble and dedicated to Benito Mussolini in 1932.

-EUR: In Piazza Guglielmo Marconi stands an obelisk (1959) dedicated to Guglielmo Marconi, which was erected for the summer Olympics of 1960.
+EUR: In Piazza Guglielmo Marconi stands an obelisk (1959) dedicated to the Italian inventor Guglielmo Marconi (1874-1937), which was erected for the summer Olympics of 1960.

 Search Walks in Rome: